Western News - Lecture turns spotlight to long-ignored trial

-Almost a decade old, the story had all the right ingredients – two high-profile names pitted against one another; calls of defamation and slander; a resultant court case that ended in a $200,000 payout.
-Still, the story went largely uncovered as it unfolded.
+The story had all the right ingredients – two high-profile names pitted against one another; calls of defamation and slander; a resultant court case that ended in a $260,000 payout.
+But the trial went largely uncovered as it unfolded.

-This month’s Faculty of Information and Media Studies (FIMS) #PublicInterest Lecture not only unfolds the story and legal battle of Canadian journalists Don Martin and Arthur Kent – it examines the story’s implications for the media and public.
+This month’s Faculty of Information and Media Studies (FIMS) #PublicInterest Lecture unfolds the legal battle of Canadian journalists Don Martin and Arthur Kent, examining the coverage the trial received as well as its implications for the media and public.
 The lecture aims to address the consequences of inadequate reporting and downsized newsrooms, exposing the economic realities of media ownership in Canada that influence news coverage.

 In 2008, Martin published, in two major Canadian newspapers and dozens of online publications, an unflattering article of Kent, then running for the Conservative Party in Alberta’s provincial election.
 The article – which Martin contended was an opinion piece but was ruled a news piece in court – called Kent a “dud scud” and raised serious questions about his abilities and his character.
 A major defamation suit followed; testimony was captivating but Canadian newsrooms left the trial nearly untouched, with only one media organization sending a reporter to cover the story.